civican/legisinfo/44-1/bills/S-5/bill_text.md

       the conditions, methods, test procedures and laboratory practices to be followed for conducting sampling, analyses, measurements, quantification or monitoring as part of any required test;

+      the conditions, methods, test procedures and laboratory practices to be followed to replace, reduce or refine the use of vertebrate animals;

       the manner in which the test results are to be submitted;

       the method to be used to quantify any information that is to be provided; and